kk-spartans/scholars-cup/03 - In Futurity, Someone Prophetic Sees/06 - What are artists saying about fortune tellers/06 - What are artists saying about fortune tellers.md

 from "03 - In Futurity, Someone Prophetic Sees/06 - What are artists saying about fortune tellers" where file.name != "06 - What are artists saying about fortune tellers"
 ```

+I feel like the songs are self explanatory.